 The city of Melrose has quietly seen the development of a decent restaurant scene over the past decade or two, with a number of highly-rated dining spots found in its village-like downtown area and a handful of others scattered about in the Melrose Highlands and Wyoming sections of this leafy northern suburb of Boston.
 The community has never really been known as a destination spot for Japanese food, however, though that may change now that a relatively new eatery called Ocean Sushi has started to attract a bit of a following among both locals and others who have stumbled across this rather well-hidden spot near the Malden line.

 Located in an upscale-looking shopping center next to the Windsor at Oak Grove luxury apartment complex, Ocean Sushi is easy to miss, as it sits just far enough off Main Street so that it could almost be mistaken for part of the residential development.
-Like the other retail/dining spots within the small shopping center, the restaurant is attractive both inside and out, with its interior consisting of several booths along the front wall, some chairs up at the sushi bar along the back wall, and a few tables set up in between, and groups can sit in larger booths within a small section to the right of the bar area heading toward the back door.
+Like the other retail/dining spots within the small shopping center, the restaurant is attractive both inside and out, with its interior consisting of several booths along the front wall and some chairs up at the sushi bar along the back wall, and groups can sit in larger booths within a small section to the right of the bar area heading toward the back door.
 There used to be chairs in the middle of the space, but those have been removed which adds more elbow room to the place, and while this was once a full-service restaurant, it is now a counter-service spot where you place your order and then grab a seat.
 The shiny wooden floor, traditional Japanese hanging lights, and earthy colors throughout help make it a warm and serene space overall, while a big colorful replica of a fish displayed above the seats at the sushi bar adds just a hint of quirkiness to the spot.